fadden/6502bench/README.md

 the Anniversary Update (1607).
 (One user who had trouble with the 4.7.2 installer was able to get the 4.6.2 installer to work.)

-SourceGen does not currently run on Linux or Mac OS X.  Versions 1.0 and 1.1 used the WinForms API, which has been implemented for Mono, but after encountering significant bugs that I wasn't able to work around I abandoned the idea and switched to WPF.
-Besides working better under Windows, WPF uses a more modern approach (XAML) that may ease the transition to a modern cross-platform GUI like Avalonia.
+SourceGen does not currently run on Linux or Mac OS X.  My understanding is that .NET apps don't work under WINE, so it can only be run on a full Windows system emulation.

+(SourceGen Versions 1.0 and 1.1 used the WinForms API, which has been implemented for Mono, but after encountering significant bugs that I wasn't able to work around I abandoned the approach and switched to WPF.
+Besides working better under Windows, WPF uses a more modern approach (XAML) that may ease the transition to a cross-platform GUI API like Avalonia.)

 ## Getting Started ##